WorldDenver visits Guatemala November 12-19, 2023!

 While much of WorldDenver’s programming focuses on bringing international experiences, visitors, and experts to the Denver community, Citizen Diplomat Excursions invite WorldDenver members to participate in outbound exchange programs around the world.
 Thanks to the connections we foster through our international visitor programs, WorldDenver provides unique access and opportunities in each itinerary, creating experiences that are only possible through our Citizen Diplomat Excursions.

 With expert tour leadership, quality tour content, and like-minded fellow travelers, WorldDenver Citizen Diplomats create exceptional memories in extraordinary destinations.
-Due to COVID-19, 2020 programs have been cancelled, but will plan to resume later in 2021.
+Due to COVID-19, our travel programs have been cancelled, but will plan to resume once it is safe to do so.

 Past Citizen Diplomat Excursions have taken WorldDenver Members around the world!
-Below, see highlights from four past trips: Oaxaca & Chiapas, Azerbaijan & Georgia, Bhutan, Ethiopia, and Iran!
+Below, see highlights from four past trips: Ethiopia, Azerbaijan & Georgia, Bhutan, and Iran!

 - Explore Axum, Ethiopia’s most religious city.
 Home to an impressive display of obelisks, the city is purported to have been the home of the Queen of Sheba, and the lost Arc of the Covenant is rumored to be in the Church of St Mary of Zion.

 - Boat trip on Lake Tana, Ethiopia’s largest lake.
 Visit some of the peaceful monasteries nestled on the islands and peninsulas around the lake and wander through coffee plantations; enjoy some of the local brew and meet local farmers.

 - Tour Fasil Gebbi in Gondar, the "Camelot of Africa," including palaces, libraries, two lion houses, royal baths, and a women’s vocational school built by Mentewab, the Empress of Ethiopia.